code-philia/time-travelling-visualizer/docs/README.md

 app.run(host=host, port=port, threaded=True)
 ```

-Without this, Flask processes requests one at a time, negating the benefit of parallel frontend requests.
-With `threaded=True`, each request gets its own thread and multiple requests are handled concurrently.
+Without this, flask processes the requests in sequence.
+With threaded=True the requests can be solved simultaniously.

 #### 2.3 — `visId` stored during load